Mail’s carbon footprint: How much CO2 does an email produce?

 How do email services consume energy?

 Email services are designed to transmit and store messages securely.
 This means that servers need a lot of energy to ensure constant availability and reliable performance.
-It would be a shame if the programme suddenly crashed as you were writing your email.
+It would be a shame if you’d only sometimes be able to check your inbox.

 This means that servers are operating around the clock to process, store and transmit emails.
 These servers are hosted in large data centres that are equipped with cooling systems to protect the hardware from overheating.
 Maintaining the ideal temperature for continuous operation requires significant amounts of electrical energy.